 For those living in slums, there is little hope of improving their lives, and some look to suicide as an escape.

-Gospel for Asia began supporting ministry in the slums in 1999.
-Through this work, the Lord is giving people who live in slums the chance for a better life.
+GFA began supporting ministry in the slums in 1999.
+Through this work, many people have found hope and strength in God.